cashfree/cashfree-batchtransfer-node/README.md

   1. transferId: unique identifier of the transfer.
   2. amount: amount to be sent.
-  3. beneId: id of the beneficiary
+  3. beneId: id of the beneficiary.

 ## Usage